Throughout history, many great tools have been born out of mankind’s need to survive. Few have had the impact and adaptability of the machete.

 Like every other aspect of machetes, the angle of edge you choose will be completely based on your needs.
 A 20 to 25 degree works best for non-woody applications.
 For branches and mixed woody vegetation, 25 to 35 degrees is ideal.

 Mill files, grinding wheels, and belt sanders are great sharpening tools for machetes.
 Each has pros and cons and specific methods of use.
-When using all three it is imperative you keep an eye on the blade temperature so it does not lose its temper.
+When using all three you must keep an eye on the blade temperature so it does not lose its temper.
 I recommend that you research the three tools and find the one you are most comfortable with.

 Learn more with these related articles from our site: